Keeper-Security/kcm-branding/README.md

    &nbsp;-&nbsp; "/etc/kcm-setup/kcm-branding.jar:/etc/guacamole/extensions/kcm-branding.jar:ro"
 10. ./kcm-setup stop (required)
 11. ./kcm-setup upgrade

 Now you should see your logo on the KCM web page.
+To refresh the favicons do a hard reload with Ctrl + F5.

 This repo contains an example of customizing the user interface of the Keeper Connection Manager product.